NewWorksOfMeritPlaywritingContest

 By this time, the audience should know what the protagonist wants.
 That is still not clear.

 P26 Bart and Hank would not have shared such intimate details about their lives at this early stage.
-There was nothing threatening that could have made them confess as they did.
+There was nothing threatening that made them confess as they did.

 P27 Hank's withholding has become tedious.
 The repetitiousness of this type of action is now anticipated by the audience.
 Surprise us with another side to Hank's personality.

 P26-28 So many facts, dates, and names of characters who will never enter the script.
-The reader can get lost in taking in too much info so quickly.
+This can be overwhelming for the audience.

 P44 The professor sent Stephanie a few letters which only Stephanie has read.
-Yet, her sister uses this as proof that Stephanie and the professor are a couple.
-Why would she jump to that conclusion since Stephanie worked for the professor and they could have been business letters?
+Not having read the letters, how could her sister use the letters to proof that Stephanie and the professor are a couple?

-P47 The audience knows 100% that Stephanie isn't leaving so why does she pack her clothes?
+P47 The audience knows 100% that Stephanie is not leaving, so why does she pack her clothes?

 P56 Hank's character-voice has been inconsistent throughout the script.
-At times he sounds well-educated and at other times sounds uneducated.
+At times he sounds well-educated and then uneducated.

-P59 Stephanie is very ill in bed.
-Her sister comes in and doesn’t ask why Stephanie is in bed at 3pm, something very unusual for this early-bird riser.
-Her sister ignores this unusual behavior and starts chatting.
-This is unrealistic.
-Why doesn't she see how ill Stephanie is?
+P59 Stephanie suddenly became very ill and is in bed.
+Her sister visits and doesn’t ask why she is in bed at 3pm, something unusual for this early-bird riser.
+Instead, she begins chatting, Why doesn't she see how ill Stephanie is?

 P68 Confused about the ending.
-Why is Stephanie still living in the same house?
-She said she had to leave by Christmas and it is nearly the following spring.
+Why is Stephanie living in the same house, which she had to leave by Christmas.
+It is the following spring.

 There were times, towards the end of the play, when the writer's voice broke through the characters.
 The confrontation scene is a primary example of what appeared to be the writer's agenda coming through as character dialogue.
 What was said was necessary, but needs to come through the action in a realistic way.

 The relationship between Hank, Bart and Stephanie tends to flat-line at times, with mounting tension alleviated through a lot of laughter and unwarranted humor.
-Suggest you cut out the humor at those times that are crucial to keeping the stakes high because when their relationship flat-lines, so does the rising arc.
+Suggest you cut out the humor at crucial times when the stakes are high.

 Three scenes go by before the reader really meets any of the characters.
 Instead we are inundated with facts which are very hard to retain since the names related to the facts are meaningless at this point.